xjning03/CPT113_Group42_Hackathon2/README.md

 # Hackathon2
 ## 1. Project Description:

 "Unexpected Encounters" is an interactive multiplayer game about relationships and making decisions.
-Players are involved in various settings in which they encounter the main character, Jackson.
+Two players are involved in various settings in which they encounter the main character, Jackson.

 In the game, players can select from options (Option A, B or C), each with a score that influences their relationship with Jackson.
 Players actively create the storyline by navigating their character's journey and changing their relationship with Jackson.
 Players are encouraged to invest their emotions and thoughts in the game.